 “My blanket recommendation is, do not eat seafood,” he recently told Global Citizen.

-That might be too extreme for most people, but here are four more reasons why you should reconsider your seafood habits.
+That might be too extreme for most people, but here are four more reasons why you should reconsider your seafood eating habits.

 Fish Are Being Wiped Out